thanujasiva/sysc-3110-project/README.md

    - The rent for railroad increases with the number of railroads owned by a player.
 20. Rolling doubles thrice or landing on the `Go to Jail` square will send any player to Jail.
   - For exiting jail, a manual player gets the option to pay a $50 fine or roll doubles in the first two rounds of staying in jail.
 If it is their third round, and they still do not roll doubles, they must pay a $50 fine to exit jail.
+21. If the user wants to `Save` the game and resume playing it later, at any point in the game, they can choose the Save option available from the menu bar of the Board Frame.
+    - Clicking on Save prompts the user the input a name for the game to be saved.
+    - The user can resume playing it by typing the same name whenever they want.
-21. A player goes bankrupt and is automatically removed from the game if the player does not have enough money to pay the rent or the jail exit fee.
+22. A player goes bankrupt and is automatically removed from the game if the player does not have enough money to pay the rent or the jail exit fee.
     - When a player goes bankrupt and is removed from the game, all their properties become available to purchase again.
-22. The game ends when there is only one player left on the board or when a user closes out of the game.
+23. The game ends when there is only one player left on the board or when a user closes out of the game.
-23. In case any player wins, a window pops up congratulating the winner.
+24. In case any player wins, a window pops up congratulating the winner.

 ## Milestone 3 Changes: